rethickvis/distributed-ai-data-pipeline/README.md

 The Airflow DAG's automated validation and monitoring checks reduced manual data-quality review effort by an estimated 70%, since failures now surface as DAG task alerts instead of requiring manual spot-checks.

-These figures come from local benchmarking against synthetic data generated to match the schema in src/spark/schemas.py, not a live production environment.
+These figures come from local benchmarking against the synthetic data described above, not a live production environment.

 ## Project layout